 A New York Times article from 1910 describes Baltimore, Maryland adopting strict laws of segregation in housing after a Black man moves into a predominantly white neighborhood.
 The borders which contain the portraits of the man and various lawyers morph with red lines into a bird, then the letter "R" in "Retreat", a poem about escape from the city to the countryside.

 The poem was written by my great-grandmother Mabel.
 She lived in Roland Park, a neighborhood in Baltimore.
-Jim Crow laws, like the one described in the article on the left, helped facilitate the creation of Roland Park: it was initially built as a whites-only, lushly forested suburb, and very likely the scene of this poem.
-Her love of a bucolic lifestyle was connected to the trauma of Black people, and probably invisible to her at the time.
+Jim Crow laws, like the one described in the article on the left, helped facilitate the creation of Roland Park: it was initially built as a whites-only, lushly forested suburb, and could be the "rustic scene" of this poem.

 Exhibited at St. Charles Projects, Baltimore, May 2017